PaymentRequest APIs

 To recap from Open Static PayID topic above, multiPayment = TRUE will create an Open Static PayID

-1. No amount.
-For this payment request, we will accept any number of payments, of any amount, any time and the PayID will remain open.
+1. No amount: For this payment request, we will accept any number of payments, of any amount, any time and the PayID will remain open.
+This is the Open Static PayID.

-2. Set amount.
-For this payment request, we will accept any number of payments, of any amount up to the specified amount.
+2. Set amount: For this payment request, we will accept any number of payments, of any amount up to the specified amount.
 If the payment is overpaid on the last transaction, we will return the difference.
 Once the target amount is received we will deregister the PayID, which will prevent duplicate payments or further attempts to incorrectly overpay the amount.

 Updating a PayID